The Mat-Su Health Foundation (MSHF) is currently offering two different funding programs related to the COVID-19 pandemic.

-Project pitches responding to this report will be accepted in 2021 while resources remain.
 The MSHF will announce if and when this call for pitches closes.
 Funding requests will be considered and reviewed as timely as possible, however, requests exceeding $50,000 will need additional time.
-While funding is available, pitches exceeding $50,000 must be received no later than October 1, 2021.
 A MSHF Program Officer will work with the grant applicant on timeline considerations.

 Coronavirus Prevention and Response (CPR) Grants

 Coronavirus Prevention and Response (CPR) grants of up to $50,000 to eligible Mat-Su nonprofit organizations.
 These unrestricted grants are designed to support local nonprofits as they address unplanned expenses and/or lost revenue relating to the COVID-19 coronavirus pandemic.
 Please review our grant guidelines here.
 Applications submitted under this program will receive expedited handling.
 Assistance securing a line of credit is also available.
 These are one-time grants.
-If an organization has already received a CPR grant and needs additional assistance, they should contact their MSHF program officer or Tracy Kalytiak, program associate.
+If an organization has already received a CPR grant and needs additional assistance, they should contact their MSHF program officer.